 Comprehensive: the navigation menu should be comprehensive and allow you to visit all the vital webpages on the site – you need these pages to be easily accessible if you want to successfully sell your products and services.

 In-sync with the rest of the design: the navigation will appear on all the web pages, it is your job to ensure it doesn’t look out of place in any of them.
 You need to keep this in mind as you design the theme as a whole and as you design individual pages.

 Responsive and intuitive: the navigation menu is the most used element on your website, and you want it to be responsive and intuitive.
 It will increase user satisfaction and make your website more accessible.

 #3 Choosing a Theme Fitting for the Website’s Functionality

 There is no one-size-fix-all solution when you’re developing your website’s theme.
 The functionality of the website, the demographic you’re targeting, and your budget all should influence how you approach designing the theme.
 If you have a large budget and have a massive project you want to invest in, then it makes sense to go all out and hire animators and graphic designers to create something truly unique.
 If you’re targeting old and rich people, it makes sense to make the design professional and simplistic with agreeable colours.
-If you are a designer but don’t know how to write code, you should use a PSD to HTML conversion service to get your website off the ground.
+If you are a designer but don’t know how to write code, you should use a a PSD to HTML conversion service offered by Acclaim service to get your website off the ground.
 You need to make sure you’re using the right tools and investing the right amount of resources and time into your project!